Samsung Galaxy Note 20 could debut a wireless DeX desktop mode

 - Plus: OnePlus Buds will crush the AirPods in charging speed

-Before we go any further, let’s quickly recap what DeX is.
-Originally launching with the Galaxy S8 back in 2017, DeX provides the means by which a Galaxy phone could be plugged into an external monitor and serve up a desktop interface that's reasonably similar to a Chrome OS experience you’d have on a Chromebook.
+Originally launched with the Galaxy S8 back in 2017, DeX provided the means by which a Galaxy phone could be plugged into an external monitor and serve up a desktop interface that's similar to a Chrome OS experience you’d have on a Chromebook.

 Initially, DeX required a dedicated dock, then a pad, and then a dedicated cable.
 But now Samsung simply allows you to connect, say a Galaxy S20, to a display via a multiport adapter, USB-to-HDMI or a standard USB-C cable.
 Using the latter cable also allows you to plug a compatible Galaxy phone or tablet into your PC or laptop and access DeX features within a Windows 10 or macOS environment, adding an additional selection of apps and features to the desktop.